Local Flow Partitioning for Faster Edge Connectivity: Introduction

 There is also substantial work in local graph partitioning including the aforementioned work of Anderson, Chung, and Lang \cite{ACL06} which gives a local diffusion process that outputs a set of conductance $(\phi \log n)^{-1/2}$ in time $O(\phi^{-1} \log^c n)$ times the size of the output for a good fraction of the starting vertices in a cut of conductance $\phi$.
 The runtime overhead was improved to $\phi^{-1/2}$ using an evolving set diffusion by Anderson and Peres \cite{AP}.
 The heat kernel diffusion was used to improve the quality of the cut to $\phi^{-1/2}$ in \cite{C09}, though the impact on runtime overhead is not clear in that work.
 We note that the result of local diffusions have also had impact empirically in, for example, the use of Personalized Page Pank \cite{PP15}.

+{\bf Applications of our flow method beyond edge connectivity.} After this work was announced at SODA'17~\cite{HRW17}, the flow-based subroutine we developed has found further applications in other graph decomposition problems.
+In particular,~\cite{WangFHMR17} showed that an adaptation of our flow method has better theoretical and empirical behavior comparing to random walk based diffusion~\cite{ST08,ACL06,ZhuLM13} in the context of local graph clustering.
+Moreover, in the context of expander decomposition~\cite{KVV04}, an adaptation of our flow method was the key ingredient in the first nearly linear time algorithm to partition a graph into components with large internal conductance~\cite{SW19}, which improves the seminal result of Spielman and Teng~\cite{ST08}, where in their work the components as induced subgraph are not guaranteed to have large internal conductance.
+The stronger guarantee of~\cite{SW19} has led to further applications in the design of fast algorithms on graphs.

-{\bf Organization of Abstract.} As our algorithm is quite involved and builds upon the K-T framework, we only have space to present our main contribution, namely the flow algorithm in some detail.
-For the other parts of our algorithm we can, for space reasons, only present the main idea and the intuition in the extended abstract.
-Specifically, we present our flow procedure along with its properties in Section~\ref{sxn:flow}, and include the proofs in Appendix~\ref{app:flow}.
-We describe the overall structure of the K-T decomposition in Section~\ref{sxn:outerloop}, with some details deferred to Appendix~\ref{app:section2}.
-We then present our version of the K-T inner procedure in Section~\ref{sxn:inner-procedure}, and a detailed analysis in Appendix~\ref{app:inner-procedure}.
-Finally, Section~\ref{sxn:runtime} contains the runtime analysis.
+{\bf Organization of Paper.} In Section~\ref{sxn:prelim} we introduce the relevant definitions and notations.
+We present our flow procedure along with its analysis in Section~\ref{sxn:flow}.
+We describe the overall structure of the K-T decomposition in Section~\ref{sxn:outerloop}, with some details deferred to the end of the section (Section~\ref{app:section2}).
+We then present our version of the K-T inner procedure in Section~\ref{sxn:inner-procedure}, and a detailed analysis in Section~\ref{app:inner-procedure}.
+Finally, Section~\ref{sxn:runtime} contains the running time analysis.